pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** What did you have to do to get the `logout()` function to work?
 Why?

 * **Your Answer:**
+copy the logout function to the App.js and pass down
 ---

 - [ ] Following the patterns we used above, build the Signup feature.